ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Showers and thunderstorms likely before 5pm, then showers and thunderstorms.
 Some of the storms could be severe and produce
          heavy rain.
 Mostly cloudy.
 High near 77, with temperatures falling to around 72 in the afternoon.
-Southwest wind 13 to 16 mph, with gusts as high as 28 mph.
+Southwest wind around 15 mph, with gusts as high as 26 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">